xorbitsai/inference/doc/source/user_guide/launch.rst

     remaining = client.terminate_model_replica(
         model_uid, replica_id=result["replica_id"]
     )

+For multiple replicas, ``replica_config`` may also be a list with one placement entry per new replica.
+If any replica in a multi-replica scale-up fails to launch, Xinference rolls back the replicas created by that operation.

 Scale-up is not supported for Xavier-distributed models or models launched with ``n_worker > 1``.
 Deleting the last replica terminates the running model.